ejallier/angular4-bundle/README.md

 angular2-bundle
 ===============
-*Full bundle of Angular 2 that can be put into a script tag.*
+*Full bundle of Angular 4 that can be put into a script tag.*

-Now that Angular 2 is out, there are things that I missed in the old beta versions.
+Now that Angular 2 (and now 4) is out, there are things that I missed in the old Angular 2 beta versions.
 For example, the beta Angular 2 bundle files used to be `System.js` modules that I can quickly put into a `script` tag.

 No more.
 They are now UMD modules that require a build process (e.g. with WebPack).

-For those who don't want to bother with a build step (and just want all of Angular 2 anyway), I have hand-crafted a bundle that you can simply throw into your HTML page.
+For those who don't want to bother with a build step (and just want all of Angular 4 anyway), I have hand-crafted a bundle that you can simply throw into your HTML page.

-This version is 2.4.3.
+This version is 4.1.3.

 How to Use